vanessafarraye/postit/README.md

 After you follow all the necessary steps, create an account and start uploading as many pictures as you want.

-If you alredy have an account, sign in.
+If you already have an account, sign in.